On the generalized Keffer form of the Dzyaloshinskii constant: its consequences for the spin, momentum and polarization evolution: Dzyaloshinskii-Moriya interaction and the Keffer form of the Dzyaloshinskii constant

 Another form of the Dzyaloshinskii constant is suggested by Keffer \cite{Keffer PR 62}, \cite{Moskvin PSS 77}.
 This form includes the shift of the ligand from the position of center of mass/charge in the two neighboring magnetic ions: $\textbf{D}_{ij}=\beta(r_{ij})[\textbf{r}_{ij}\times\mbox{\boldmath $\delta$}_{1}]$ (see also \cite{Fishman PRB 19} and \cite{Khomskii JETP 21}).
 The ligand shift is illustrated in Fig. \ref{MFMextremumP Fig 01}.

 Both mechanisms can be combined in the single equation \cite{Fishman PRB 19}

 Corresponding spin torque is applied for the analysis of the spin wave dispersion dependence in the antiferromagnetic materials if the equilibrium is described by the cycloidal order of spins \cite{Andreev 25 10}.
+Particularly, it is mentioned in \cite{Andreev 25 10} that the second term in (\ref{MFMemf D Dz const str 0}) is in agreement with the cycloidal order, while the first term can correspond to the helicoidal order.
 Obviously, the torque corresponding to different structures of the Dzyaloshinskii constant are different and the energy densities are different as well.
 However, non of these forms allows to obtain the energy density originally suggested by Dzyaloshinskii (it can be also found \cite{Landau 8}).
 Hence, equation (\ref{MFMemf D Dz const str 0}) should be generalized.
 Let us to point out that equation (\ref{MFMemf D Dz const str 0}) can be applied both to the ferromagnetic and antiferromagnetic materials.
 Schematic illustration for possible positions of the magnetic ions and ligands is presented in Fig. \ref{MFMextremumP Fig 01}.
 Moreover, if the ligand shift can affect the constant of the exchange interaction (the Dzyaloshinskii-Moriya interaction is basically the "antisymmetric" part of the superexchange), it can give contribution in the form of coefficient in the the "symmetric" part of the exchange interaction (in the symmetric Heisenberg Hamiltonian, in other words).
 This concept is considered below in the final section of this paper.